 Unless this scenario is actually tested, there is no way to know what the actual RTO will be until the Production data issue occurs.
 It’s easy to set a goal, but, without practice, it is impossible to determine if the goal is actually achievable.

 RPO and RTO Tradeoffs

 A short RPO can be achieved with frequent backups, and a short RTO can be accomplished through Salesforce disaster recovery testing.
 Like any business decision, determining short recovery point and time objectives will come with tradeoffs as you can see below:

 The best way to start with a Salesforce disaster recovery strategy is to determine the acceptable RPO for your business.
 This determines the intervals in which backups must occur, and you can build on this to determine RTO targets.
-The RTO goals must be practiced at minimum once a month in order to validate that the return time in the plan actually matches the amount of time that it takes to recover Salesforce data or metadata.
+The RTO goals must be practiced at least once a month to validate that the return time in the plan matches the amount of time it takes to recover Salesforce data or metadata.

-Once you determine RPO and set RTO targets, you will need to find a vendor that can meet these targets.
-A marketing claim is not enough, these targets should be substantiated with real backup and recovery testing in your own envinroent.
-A full copy Salesforce sandbox is a good practice environment, as the amount of data will mirror the current state of Salesforce production.
+Once you determine RPO and set RTO targets, you will need to find a vendor to meet these targets.
+A marketing claim is not enough.
+These targets should be substantiated with real backup and recovery testing in your own environment.
+A full-copy Salesforce sandbox is a good practice environment, as the amount of data will mirror the current state of Salesforce production.